kubernetes-sigs/kustomize/proposals/11-21-krm-fn-k8s-backend.md

 it's possible to apply NetworkPolicies to the pod that match to it by labels.
 Since NetworkPolicy is a standard method to restrict pods, the user can apply one or more of them to the pods that run krm-function.
 NetworkPolicies can be applied only to the pods that match the label or expression that consists of set of labels.
 That means we have to give ability to user to set an arbitrary label(s) for the created pod.
+For that purpose we'll add a standard label `"app": "krm-pod"` and provide a guideline about how to setup the `NetworkPolicies` in the cluster to disallow network access for krm-pod.

 To make pod-based implementation compatible with major number of already existing set of krm-functions it's necessary for some of them to allow mounted files/directories if the user explicitly sets that.